 Sub-tropical island Hachijojima, located nearly 300 kilometers south of Tokyo, is startlingly different from Tokyo with its palm-tree lined streets, slow pace of life, and the greeting, “Ojareyare”, in the local dialect.
-The island is famous as a great place for diving, whale watching, and soaking in onsens.
+The island is famous as a great place for diving, and soaking in onsens.
 It’s also the home of an elegant textile, kihachijo woven silk, which has lent its name to the island.

 You may hear the loud clack of the looms before you notice the wooden sign at Kihachijo Meyu Workshop.
 The workshop has a large open studio and display space where visitors can see the craftspeople at work on this vibrantly colored fabric.
 At the workshop, visitors are invited to watch a brief video that reveals the long process of dying the silk threads, spinning, and weaving that result in lengths of fabric suitable for kimono and obi.
 What makes the fabric distinctive is the dyes derived from plants indigenous to the island.
 The rich yellow tone comes from kobunagasa grass, and orange from laurel.
 The deep black is not dependent on indigo as are other traditional dyed fabrics in Japan, but on a dye that comes from beech trees.